 Social media allows businesses to interact with large numbers of people in real-time, stay in better contact with existing and potential customers and strengthens their relationship with them and increases brand awareness.
 Business can respond very quickly to both positive and negative feedback, attend to customer problems and maintain, regain or rebuild customer confidence.
 It is also used for marketing products and promoting brands across different platforms.

 At the moment, the major social media platforms are Facebook, Instagram, LinkedIn, Twitter, Pinterest, YouTube, Snapchat, and TikTok.
-WeChat is the largest social media platform in China, with over 1,2 billion monthly active users in Q1 of 2020 and Weibo – the Twitter of China – had 550 million active users in March 2020, according to China Internet Watch.
+WeChat is the largest social media platform in China, with over 1.3 billion monthly active users in Q1 of 2023 and Weibo – the Twitter of China – had 593 million active users in Q1 of 2023, according to Statista.

 SMM is the use of social media to increase brand awareness, generate leads, and to build meaningful relationships with prospects and customers with content that is compelling enough that users will share it with their social networks.
 Social media marketing must be well-coordinated with customer service, management, and social selling activities to create a seamless relationship with prospects and customers across their buying process.
 Social media is just one channel in the overall mix, and social media marketing programs must be fully integrated into your business strategies.